kanons/a3-software-design/README.md

 #### .showLabels(*boolean*)

-If *false*, the labels of the slices are not shown.
-Default show labels is true.
+If *true*, the labels of the slices are not shown.
+Default show labels is false.
 If the parameter of `.showLabels()` is not specified, returns boolean.